attachmentsme/developer-blog/quantified-site.md

 * notifies us of newly observed exceptions, as well as regressions.
 * and gives us aggregate analytics of exceptions over time.

-When releasing Attachments.me, we tend to have a tab open to Sentry's realtime incoming view.
-If we see a bunch of brand new exceptions flowing in, it's a good indicator that we've released a bug.
+When releasing Attachments.me, we have a browser-tab open to Sentry's realtime incoming view.
+If we see a bunch of brand new exceptions flowing in, it's a good indicator that we've released a bug:

 ![Nagios at Attachments.me](./images/quantified-site/incoming.png)

 Sentry's aggregate metrics can be a good canary-in-the-coal-mine for major issues.
-For instance, when a cloud storage service recently made an unannounced change to their API, it resulted in a huge spike in Sentry exceptions.
+For instance, when a cloud storage service recently made an unannounced change to their API, it resulted in a huge spike in Sentry exceptions:

 ![Nagios at Attachments.me](./images/quantified-site/sentry.png)

 StatsD/Graphite
 ---------------

-StatsD is a service that aggregates together statistical-events emitted from your application.
-It can then output these events to Graphite, a tool for visualizing and manipulating graphs.
+StatsD is a daemon that aggregates together statistical-events emitted from your applications.
+It can, in turn, output this data to Graphite, a tool for visualizing and manipulating graphs.

+Attachments.me performs a lot of operations asynchronously: uploading files to the cloud, thumbnailing images and documents, emailing users.
+We've developed a convention where, any jobs that are dispatched to a queue, are tracked with StatsD:

+* an event is emitted when the job is enqueued.
+* an event is emitted when the job is pulled off the queue for processing.
+* an event is emitted if a job is completed successfully.
+* an event is emitted if an exception occurs while processing a job, and it must be retried.
+* an event is emitted if a job reaches its maximum retry attempts, and fails.

 Our Metrics Board
 -----------------